 Treatments available to improve quality of life

 Hormonal imbalance can branch through a wide range of other conditions affecting the thyroid (i.e. diabetes, hyperthyroidism, hypothyroidism).
 And a person’s reproductive organ (i.e., infertility, low sperm count, low sex drive, erectile dysfunction) can be affected.
 It can also be a cause of tumor and cysts, so the kind of treatment one receives also varies.
+Some women may need a treatment for menopause.
 Certain tests would be required to rule out other conditions and lead to the right one.
 Once the specific condition is determined, the treatment and management of symptoms would be given by the physician.

 Often times, this requires taking medication that can help balance the overproduction of hormones or lack of it.
 Production or reduction of other things needed by the body will also be guided through medication.
 Invasive treatments, such as operations are rarely done unless malignant tumors are present.